 A foreign language placement assessment is recommended for students who studied French, German, Japanese, Latin, or Spanish in high school and earned grades of "B" or better.

 Placement tests are available in French, German, and Spanish.
-Students who took Japanese or Latin in high school should contact the Department of Modern and Classical Languages at 812/461-5203 to schedule an interview.
+Students who took Japanese or Latin in high school should contact the Department of World Languages and Cultures at 812-465-7026 to schedule an interview.